 Home-Based Business Advantages and Disadvantages

 A home-based business is any business where the primary office is located in the owner's home.
-They don't have to own the property, but they do need to be running a business out of the same premises they live in for the business to be considered a home business.
+You don't have to own the property, but you do need to be running a business out of the same premises you live in for the business to be considered a home business.

 While we think of home-based business owners as working at home, that's not necessarily the case.
 Software trainers, truckers, and interior decorators are just three examples of people who may run home-based businesses but have to travel to provide their services.

-Many online businesses are ideally suited to be home-based businesses, but it's also increasingly common to see professionals from travel agents through Notary Publics operating home-based businesses.
+Many online businesses are ideally suited to be home-based businesses, but it's also increasingly common to see professionals from travel agents to notaries public operating home-based businesses.

 The Advantages of Home Businesses

-2) Lower Overhead - All home businesses, however, share the advantage of not having the expense of buying or renting business premises elsewhere which cuts down their overhead considerably.
-Because there is no separate office to rent or maintain, they may also save money on expenses such as utilities, and, depending upon local regulations, the cost of business licenses and taxes.
+All home businesses share the advantage of not having the expense of buying or renting business premises elsewhere, which cuts down on overhead considerably.
+Because there is no separate office to rent or maintain, they may also save money on expenses such as utilities, and—depending upon local regulations—the cost of business licenses and taxes.

 The Disadvantages of Home Businesses

-A home-based business is not for everyone, however.
-Here are some disadvantages:
+A home-based business is not for everyone, however, and there are some disadvantages:

-2) It Might Not Work for Your Particular Business - Even if running a home-based business is allowable where you live, you may not want to.
-Issues such as signage, parking and the need for home-based insurance may not make running a home-based business a bad idea.
+Even if running a home-based business is allowable where you live, you may not want to.
+Issues such as signage, parking, and the need for home-based insurance may make running a home-based business a bad idea.
 If your clients need to visit you, this can create conflict with your landlord or other tenants (if you live in an apartment building) who may be irritated at the non-resident traffic.